sandinmyjoints/williamjohnbert.com/source/_posts/2013-09-10-why-chrome-sometimes-sends-the-same-post-multiple-times.md

 An uncaught exception in our Node app was causing not only one, but two and then three workers to die.
 (Fortunately, we hardly ever encounter uncaught exceptions.
-Because we're Node studs!
-But still.)
+Really, just this one since launch a few months ago.
+We're Node studs!
+Right?)

 The funny thing is that we're using Express, which (via Connect) wraps each request / response in a try / catch.
 And we use Express's error handler, which returns 500 on unhandled errors.

 Another funny thing is we use cluster, which isolates workers from each other.
-They live in entirely separate, solipsistic processes.
+They live in separate, solipsistic processes.

 But instead of returning 500, our worker simply died.
 And, as if in sympathy, the rest immediately followed.

 Time to get to the bottom of this.
-A Node stud like me can figure it out, no sweat.
+A Node stud like me can figure it out.
+No sweat.
+Right?

 For a sanity check, I went to Chrome and Firefox's network inspectors.
 Only one POST, the bad request that triggered the exception.
 Everything else looks